SnailDragon/ProcessingProjects/README.md

 * Game of Life Overpop (Spreading Stripes) - basic rules but the grid is modified and updated after each modification.
 Video: https://youtu.be/-9KzASJ-6mA
 * Game of Life Triangles - similar to basic rules but with triangles - unfinished

+Genuary - a month of generated art challenges (genuary.art) - see README in folder

 Image Manipulation - folder to practice image manipulation.
 Unfinished

 Laser Pointer (16000) - a terminating line (16000 mini-segments) that reflects off the walls starting from the center.
 Video: https://youtu.be/jiLxZkUr6dA